Skip to main content

 Feel weird writing about yourself?
 You’re not alone.
 Personal statements – which are quite literally all about you – might seem like a challenge but fear not.
 We’ve put a guide together to help steer you through yours, ensuring you land a spot on that dream course.

-Read on to master the art of self-promotion.
+Otherwise, read on!
+And master the art of self-promotion.

 It’s no secret - your personal statement is an important part of your UCAS application.
 It’s your opportunity to ‘sell’ yourself.
 It gives you the chance to show how passionate you are about your chosen subject and why you’re suitable for the course.
 It’s also a way for university admissions teams to find out more about you as a person.
 And on competitive courses it could very well be the deciding factor on an offer being made.